deepakkumar-projects/VOG-GPT/README.md

 # VG-LLM
-Building LLM that do crazy stuff
+Building LLM From scratch to generate the Text (gen AI)